 The Bear Lake Valley has hundreds of miles of four wheeling, ATV and dirt bike trails winding through our beautiful mountains in Utah and Idaho.
 Click here to access the Utah State Parks' interactive trail maps and safety tips.

 Try out the nearby 9 hole mountain course located above the Resort.
 Bear Lake Golf Course is open until the first snow stays on the ground (usually Oct.
 31st).
 They provide rental clubs, carts, pull carts and everything else you need including a fully stocked pro-shop.

 Beaver Creek Lodge offers 1 hour, 1 1/2, and 3 hour rides which feature a wide range of areas, including rolling hills covered with aspens, pine trees, wild flowers, and grasses.
 The hour and a half and three hour rides are especially popular for spectacular mountain views.
 Each of these rides is suitable to riders of all experience levels.

 Several restaurants around the valley are open year-round allowing you to enjoy a night out with your family and friends.
-Check out local favorites like Bear Lake Pizza Co., Bear Trapper Steak House, Cody's Gastro Garage, Coopers Sports Bar and Firehouse Pizzeria.
+Check out local favorites like Bear Lake Pizza Co., Bear Trapper Restaurant, Cody's Gastro Garage, Coopers Sports Bar and Firehouse Pizzeria.

 Fishing and Hunting

 The fall is a great time to fish for Mackinaw in Bear Lake.
 These fish average around 5 pounds, but it's not uncommon to catch Mackinaw over 12 pounds.
 They spawn in late October, so the best time for lake trout is September 20th - November 7th.

 Other local animals that have fall hunting and/or trapping seasons include ducks, geese, sage grouse, gray partridge, blue and ruffed grouse, black bears, bobcats, mountain lions (cougars), coyotes, fox, and wild turkey.